 String Description

 PVOL Polar volume

 CVOL Cartesian volume

 SCAN Polar scan

 RAY Single polar ray

 AZIM Azimuthal object

-ELEV Elevational object

 IMAGE 2-D cartesian image

 COMP Cartesian composite image(s)

 XSEC 2-D vertical cross section(s)

 VP 1-D vertical profile

 PIC Embedded graphical image

-Note that a file containing a single scan of polar data may not be represented using object type PVOL; the object type in these cases must be SCAN.
-Note also that an RHI polar volume can be represented using a number of Datasets and the ELEV object.
+Note that an RHI polar volume can be represented using a number of Datasets and the XSEC object.

 Table 3: Source type identifiers and their associated values.
-It is mandatory for at least one of WMO, RAD, NOD, ORG, or CTY to be present.
+It is mandatory for at least one of WMO, RAD, ORG, or CTY to be present.

-Identifier Description Example WMO Combined WMO block and station number in the form A_1b_w nnnnn, WMO:02954 or 0 if none assigned.
-The first two digits represent the block number, where the first digit A_1 is the regional association area and the second digit b_w is the sub-area.
+Identifier Description Example WMO Combined WMO block and station number in the form $A_1b_w$ nnnnn, WMO:02954 or 0 if none assigned.
+The first two digits represent the block number, where the first digit $A_1$ is the regional association area and the second digit $b_w$ is the sub-area.
 Remaining digits are the station number.
-(Ac- cording to the WMO, numbers in the form A_1b_w nnn are considered equivalent to the form A_1b_w00nnn).
+(Ac- cording to the WMO, numbers in the form $A_1b_w$ nnn are considered equivalent to the form $A_1b_w00nnn$ ).
 One mandatory way to identify single-site data.
 References: 1, 2.
 RAD Radar site as indexed in the OPERA database.
 One mandatory way to RAD:FI44 identify single-site data.
-PLC Place according to the left column of Table 9 of this document PLC:Anjalankoski NOD Node according to the right column of Table 9 of this document.
-One NOD:fiang mandatory way to identify single-site data.
 ORG Originating centre.
 One mandatory way to identify composites.
-ORG:247 CTY Country according to BUFR tables 14 0 1 101 CTY:613 CMT Comment: allowing for a variable-length string CMT:Suomi tutka
+ORG:247 PLC Place according to Table 9 of this document PLC:Anjalankoski CTY Country according to BUFR tables 14 0 1 101 CTY:613 CMT Comment: allowing for a variable-length string CMT:Suomi tutka